 People living near the Mediterranean regularly incorporate olive oil, fish, vegetables, whole grains, and an occasional glass of red wine into their meals.
 Instead of salt, they rely on spices and herbs to flavor their foods.
 This "Mediterranean diet" can be beneficial to heart health, can reduce the risks of mild memory impairment, and may ward off certain cancers.

 Nutrition in Nuts

 Whether eaten whole or ground into paste, nuts are packed with cholesterol-free protein and other nutrients.
-Almonds are rich in vitamin E, which can help lower the risk of stroke for women.
+Almonds are rich in vitamin E, an antioxidant that protects the body from cell damage and helps boosts the immune system.
 Pecans contain antioxidants.
 The unsaturated fats in walnuts can help reduce LDL and raise HDL cholesterol.
 But nuts aren't fat-free.
 One ounce of almonds -- about 24 nuts -- contains 160 calories.
 So eat nuts in moderation.

 What's Good About Dairy

 Drinking vitamin D-fortified beverages like milk helps increase calcium absorption.
-That's especially important for those at risk of osteoporosis or thinning bones.
+That's especially important for bone health.
 Vitamin D may also help reduce the risk of colon, breast, and prostate cancers.
 Eat yogurt with live cultures to aid digestion.

 Eating whole grains can reduce your risk of certain cancers, type 2 diabetes, and heart disease.
 Choose whole-grain breads and pastas and brown or wild rice instead of white.
 Drop barley into soups or add plain oatmeal to meatloaf.
 Whole grains are minimally processed, so they retain more nutritional value.
 The fiber in whole grains helps prevent digestive problems such as constipation and diverticular disease.